USDOT Numbers are issued by the Federal Motor

 IRP (International Registration Plan) commercial vehicle registration for owner-operators leased on to the authority of

-registrants.
-Currently, this is the only way owner-operators can get/renew their plates for vehicles over 26,000 lbs.
+a carrier.
+Currently, this is the only way owner-operators can get/renew their plates for vehicles over 26,000

 You may secure